Saturday: Name and associations

 In most languages of India, Saturday is Shanivāra, vāra meaning day, based on Shani, the Hindu god manifested in the planet Saturn.
 Some Hindus fast on Saturdays to reverse the ill effects of Shani as well as pray to and worship the deity Hanuman.
 In the Thai solar calendar of Thailand, the day is named from the Pali word for Saturn, and the color associated with Saturday is purple.
 In Pakistan, Saturday is Hafta, meaning the week.
 In Eastern Indian languages like Bengali Saturday is called শনিবার, Shonibar meaning Saturn's Day and is the first day of the Bengali Week in the Bengali calendar.

 In Islamic countries, Fridays are considered as the last or penultimate day of the week and are holidays along with Thursdays or Saturdays; Saturday is called سبت, Sabt (cognate to Sabbath) and it is the first day of the week in many Arab countries but is the (second-to-)last day in other Islamic countries such as Indonesia, Malaysia, Brunei, and Central Asian countries.

 In Japanese, the word Saturday is 土曜日, doyōbi, meaning 'soil day' and is associated with 土星, dosei: Saturn (the planet), literally meaning "soil star".
 Similarly, in Korean the word Saturday is 토요일, tho yo il, also meaning earth day.
 The element Earth was associated with the planet Saturn in Chinese astrology and philosophy.

-The modern Māori name for Saturday, rāhoroi, literally means "washing-day" – a vestige of early colonized life when Māori converts would set aside time on the Saturday to wash their whites for Church on Sunday.
+The modern Māori name for Saturday, rāhoroi, literally means "washing-day" – a vestige of early colonized life when Māori converts would set aside time on the Saturday to wash (horoi) their whites for Church on Sunday.
 A common alternative Māori name for Saturday is the transliteration hātarei.
+The Tahitian name is mahana māʻa or "food day" after Christian missionaries set the day for Tahitians to gather their weekly crops (i.e their nourishment or māʻa) to be done before service on Sunday.

 Quakers traditionally referred to Saturday as "Seventh Day", eschewing the "pagan" origin of the name.